This year, Latin America’s most important art fair hosted more than 170 galleries from around the world.

 The booth also showcased a series of recent watercolors by the artist, depicting contorted human figures interacting with another in various ways.

 Zona Maco Sur

-Currated by Kiki Mazzucchelli of Sáo Paulo, this section will focus on the idea of performative art and it’s impact on the contemporary art world.
+Currated by Kiki Mazzucchelli of Sáo Paulo, this section focused on the idea of performative art and it’s impact on the contemporary art world.

-The Modern Art section will be curated by 3 curators, all from Mexico City: Alejandra Yturbe of (GAM), Moriana Pérez Amor (also of GAM), and Enrique Guerrero (Galerí Enrique Guerrero).
-Comprised of various genres by artists from around the world, this section will focus on art from the 20th century.
+The Modern Art section was curated by 3 curators, all from Mexico City: Alejandra Yturbe of (GAM), Moriana Pérez Amor (also of GAM), and Enrique Guerrero (Galerí Enrique Guerrero).
+Comprised of various genres by artists from around the world, this section was focused on modern art from the 20th century.